Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We encountered this intersection, below, just before entering town, at 22.8 kilometers total, where the Camino stays to the right.
 It is a full 11 kilometers on these hot lanes from Vale de Figueira to this point in Azinhaga!

-The Way does take you on a better path now, by this cool and a bit shady, canal of the Rio Almonda.
+Next, look to the right, leaving the road, where the Way takes you onto a better path, by this cool and shady canal of the Rio Almonda.

 The Camino Breaks Our Swiss Friend in Azinhaga